 Draper Natural History Museum

-Decided to the Greater Yellowstone region, interpretive areas cover the geology and wildlife, including many specimens of wildlife from Yellowstone.
+Interpretive areas cover the geology and wildlife and are dedicated to the Greater Yellowstone region.
+Visitors will see many specimens of wildlife from Yellowstone.

 Cody Firearms Museum

-With a collection of over 7,000 firearms, it features weapons from the 16th century until modern.
+With over 7,000 firearms, it features weapons from the 16th century until modern.

-Now the building is seven acres in size and could take two days to explore.
+Now, the building is seven acres in size and could take two days to explore.
 It is considered the most extensive museum in the West, and its collection includes more than 50,000 artifacts.
-The facility includes one of the boyhood homes of Buffalo Bill along with a playground.
+The facility includes one of Buffalo Bill’s boyhood homes, along with a playground.
 Visitors will find a gift shop and cafe.

-On its grounds, the Buffalo Bill Center of the West hosts a raptor show from March until Labor Day.
+The Buffalo Bill Center of the West hosts a raptor show on its grounds from March until Labor Day.
 During the summer, its PowWow grounds offer an authentic Chuckwagon cookout.

 Located at 720 Sheridan Ave.
 Open daily from 8 a.m. – 6 p.m. during the summer season (May 1 to September 15), from September 16 until October 31 from 8 a.m. – 5 p.m.
 In November, March and April, it is open daily from 10 a.m. – 5 p.m.
 Winter hours are Thursday to Sunday from 10 a.m. – 5 p.m.
 Adult admission is $23 and kids (6 to 17) get in for $16 with discounts for seniors and students with those 5 and younger enter for free.